open-eid/SiVa/README.md

 Documentation
 -------------

-You can read more detailed documentation [in our GitHub Pages](http://open-eid.github.io/pdf-validator/).
+You can read more detailed documentation about PDF Validator here [in our GitHub Pages](http://open-eid.github.io/pdf-validator/).

 To update and edit documentation follow these steps: